 The Indiana betting industry is quickly growing as numerous retail sportsbooks and betting sites across the state go live.

 Mobile sports betting got underway about a month later with the launch of DraftKings and BetRivers on October 3rd, 2019.
-They were followed by FanDuel later that month, and additional operators will be joining the fray in short order.
+They were followed by FanDuel later that month, BetAmerica in December 2019 and BetMGM in February 2020.

-Other forms of legal online gaming in Indiana include horse racing betting, games of skill and daily fantasy sports.
+In addition to sports betting, other forms of legal online gambling in Indiana include horse racing betting, and daily fantasy sports.

 In-person gambling in Indiana is powered by 12 state-authorized commercial casinos and one Native American casino.